roman-kh/roman-kh.github.com/_posts/2016-08-25-preparing-WSL-for-data-science.md

 First of all, we need `pip` and python development package with C headers and other stuff for building custom packages.

 {% highlight sh %}
-sudo apt-get install python-pip python-dev
+sudo apt-get install -y python-pip python-dev
 {% endhighlight %}
 The rest will be installed through `pip`, so I just list the packages: